jolin-nexthink/nxt2itsm/README.md

 # nxt2itsm

 Nexthink score to ITSM solutions (reworked with Arie Joose and Alain Bernard)

 Displays Nexthink scores per device in HTML.

 The purpose of this package is to provide a connector between Nexthink engines and ITSM tooling, like TOPdesk.
 It is not limited to this ITSM platform, but the initial version is targeted for TOPdesk.

+# Requirements

+The Appliance on which this tool will be installed has the following hardware requirements:

+- 2 CPU Cores
+- 2 GB of RAM
+- 20 GB of disk space

+In term of connectivity, this Appliance needs to have access to:

+- API of the Engine Appliance(s) (port 1671 if default was kept)
+- Remote Action API of the Portal Appliance

 # Usage